-Rainbow Falls: Also in the park, eponymous Jones Gap Falls is easily reached with a one-mile one-way moderate hike.
+Also located within Jones Gap State Park is the eponymous Jones Gap Falls, easily reached with a 1-mile, one-way moderate hike.

-Raven Cliff Falls: Situated in Caesars Head State Park and reached by a two-mile moderate hike to a viewing platform that looks across a gorge to the falls, this is one of the Upcountry's most scenic and dramatic waterfalls, with a 400-foot drop that's named for the large number of ravens that live in the area.
+Situated in Caesars Head State Park, Raven Cliff Falls is reached by a 2-mile moderate hike to a viewing platform that looks across a gorge to the falls.
+Named for the large number of ravens that live in the area, this 400-foot beauty is one of the Upcountry's most scenic and dramatic waterfalls.

-Laurel Fork Falls: Reached by boat on Lake Jocassee from Devils Fork State Park or by an adventurous eight-mile hike on South Carolina's famed Foothills Trail, Laurel Fork Falls is one of several stunning waterfalls on Lake Jocassee.
+Reached by boat on Lake Jocassee from Devils Fork State Park or by an adventurous 8-mile hike on South Carolina's famed Foothills Trail, Laurel Fork Falls is one of several stunning waterfalls on the pristine Upcountry reservoir.
 Other waterfalls along the lake include Wrights Creek Falls, Lower Whitewater Falls, Mill Creek Falls and North Carolina's Thompson River Falls.

-Issaqueena Falls: Part of Stumphouse Tunnel Park near Oconee State Park, the easily reached Issaqueena Falls is a 100-foot-high cascade waterfall.
-A longtime local legend says that an Indian maiden, Issaqueena, rode to a nearby fort to warn of a pending Indian attack and then escaped pursuing Indians by pretending to leap over the falls-when actually hiding beneath them.
+Part of Stumphouse Park near Oconee State Park, Issaqueena Falls is a 100-foot-high cascade with an easy-to-reach platform overlooking the falls.
+According to local legend, an Indian maiden named Issaqueena rode to a nearby fort to warn of a pending Indian attack.
+She escaped pursuing Indians by pretending to leap over the falls while actually hiding beneath them.

-Chau Ram Falls: Situated within Chau Ram County Park west of SC 11 on US 76, Chau Ram Falls features a 40-foot waterfall over huge boulders and is conveniently located right next to the parking area.
-There are more waterfalls downriver with over four miles of well-maintained paths and trails along the river.
+Situated in Chau Ram Park west of SC 11 on US 76, Chau Ram Falls features a 40-foot waterfall over huge boulders and is conveniently located next to the parking area.
+There are more waterfalls downriver accessible via 4 miles of well-maintained paths and trails along the Chauga River.